Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank throws things.
+		// The Super Tank throws cars, special infected, or itself.
 		// Requires "st_throw.smx" to be installed.
 		"Throw Ability"
 		{